 1. File a police report: If your claim is related to theft or vandalism, it’s crucial to start with a well-documented police report.

-2. Contact your insurer: It’s important to notify your insurance company of the claim right away.
+2. Contact your insurer: It’s important to notify your insurance company of the claim immediately.
 Some companies allow you to file claims completely online.
 Your policy documents should specify how to file your claim.

-3. Make emergency repairs: To keep the damage from getting worse, make temporary repairs, keep your receipts, and document everything with photos.
+3. Make emergency repairs: To keep the damage from worsening, make temporary repairs, keep your receipts, and document everything with photos.

 4. Keep good records: Along those lines, make sure to document as much as possible if it’s related to the claim.
 Take photos and videos and evaluate the cost of stolen, damaged, or destroyed items.